jonrau1/AWS-ComplianceMachineDontStop/README.md

 `nano variables.tf`
 6. Ensure proper elements for your Region from *variables.tf* are Referenced in *data.tf* `nano data.tf`
+7. (Only if Using WAF) navigate to WAF Sub-Directory `cd AWS WAF`
+8. (Only if Using WAF) repeat steps 3-5 & modify Rules & IPs based on reccomendations from https://d0.awsstatic.com/whitepapers/Security/aws-waf-owasp.pdf
+`nano waf.tf`
 #### !!
 Notes on `Variables.tf` !!
 - There is a List Variable for Amazon Inspector ARNs for the Rules Packages within for US-EAST-1 and US-WEST-1 Regions (Ln 31&41 in Variables.tf), you will need to modify that whole list for regions outside of US-EAST-1/US-WEST-1 and modify the correct variable reference within `main.tf` (Ln 165 in Main.tf)
 - You will also need to modify `data.tf` to use the populated `InspectorRemediationSNSTopicPolicyData_*` Variable for your Region (Ln79 in Variables.tf) within the Resource Element: `data "aws_iam_policy_document" "Inspector_Remediation_SNS_Topic_Policy_Data"`